Pazopanib (Votrient ®)

 Back to top

-We have outlined the most common side effects but haven't included those that are rare and therefore unlikely to affect you.
-If you notice any effects that aren't listed here, discuss them with your doctor or specialist nurse.
+We explain the most common side effects but haven't included all the less common ones as they are unlikely to affect you.
+If you have any side effects that we don’t mention, tell your doctor or specialist nurse.

 High blood pressure